 Used vehicles and mid-period reporting

-Vehicles acquired during the tax period are handled based on when they are first used on public highways, not when they are purchased.
+Vehicles acquired during the tax period are handled based on when they are first used on public highways rather than when they are purchased.

 How used vehicles are reported and how partial period tax applies is explained in used vehicles and mid-period purchases on Form 2290.